 Review summary: Canon G3 X vs Panasonic TZ100

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon G3 X better than the Panasonic TZ100 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G3 X:

 - Better sound: Can connect to an external microphone for higher quality sound recording.